Machine Robo Mugenbine: Mugenbine Gattai Base Robot series (ムゲンベースシリーズ)

-Mugen Gattai Engine Robot series (ムゲンエンジンシリーズ)
+Mugenbine Gattai Engine Robot series (ムゲンエンジンシリーズ)

 Some figures released did away with the core robot completely.
 Instead, the toy's various forms were built around a Mugen Engine, also called a Tornado Engine.
 These engines use a series of gears and wheels to allow parts connected to it to spin when triggered, allowing some combinations with other Mugenbine toys as spinning weapons.
 While all figures have robot modes, some do not have machine modes.
 As with the later Mugen Gattai series, these sets have a katakana theme.